 We offer printing, copying, and faxing on a donation basis.
 Scan to email is also available free of charge.
 Recommended donation amounts are as follows:

 In order to apply for a Henika District Library card an adult must present a valid State of Michigan driver’s license or ID with the current local address on it.
 If either of those cannot be used we will accept two other forms of ID that have the current local address, such as printed checks, a health insurance card, a copy of a lease agreement or a paid utility bill stub, in any combination.
 Children under the age of eighteen must have a parent accompanying them who will act as co-signer on the borrowing agreement.
 Parents must produce identification as mentioned above.

 For residents who live outside the legal area of the Henika District Library we will issue you a library card for your home library if you live in Dorr, Hopkins, and Leighton Township.
 We do not issue cards for residents of Yankee Springs township, Monterey township and Watson township.
 Residents of other municipalities outside the boundaries of the Lakeland Library Cooperative will be charged an annual non-resident fee for a Henika District Library non-resident card.

-The Henika District Library lends its materials for two distinct lengths of time:
+The Henika District Library lends its materials for three distinct lengths of time: